ilastik/ilastik/docs/_build/html/_sources/applet_api.txt

 .. autoclass:: ShellRequest
    :members:

+.. currentmodule:: ilastik.applets.base.standardApplet
+.. autoclass:: StandardApplet
+   :members:

+   .. automethod:: __init__

 Top-level Operators
 ===================

 Everything an applet does is centered around the applet's top-level operator.
 It is typically the keeper of all state associated with the applet.
-It should expose its image outputs as multi-slots, which are indexed according to the index of the currently loaded image.
-See :ref:`basic-workflows` for details.
+The top-level operators that the workflow and shell see must be capbable of handling multiple image lanes.
+That is, they must adhere to the :py:class:`MultiLaneOperatorABC<ilastik.applets.base.multiLaneOperator.MultiLaneOperatorABC>`.
+If your applet inherits from ``StandardApplet``, then your single-lane top-level operator can be automatically adapted to the multi-lane interface.

 The applet GUI and the applet serializers both make changes to the top-level operator and listen for changes made to the top-level operator.
 Here's an example timeline, showing a typical sequence of interactions.